 As soon as you ride it, you'll realize why it doesn't work, even though it has a continuously variable gear ratio.
 It isn't a CVT (continuously variable transmission) because it relies on reciprocating levers to pull the chains, essentially a rowing machine on which the "oarlock" (fulcrum) is movable.

-The main problem is that the invention is based on constant velocity lever pedals, instead of circular cranks on which the rotating foot presents no inertial problems and on which the leg moves in sinusoidal motion.
-The Alenax requires the foot to reach full speed from a stop, before it catches up to the load it is trying to propel, after which it must stop suddenly from full speed at the bottom of the stroke.
-The action can be simulated by propelling a conventional bicycle with one foot locked into a pedal by rocking the pedal up and down through a small arc about the forward position.
+The main problem is that the invention is based on constant-velocity lever pedals, instead of circular cranks on which the rotating foot presents no inertial problems and on which the leg moves in sinusoidal motion.
+The Alenax requires the foot to reach full speed from a stop before it catches up to the load it is trying to propel, after which it must stop suddenly from full speed at the bottom of the stroke.
+The action can be simulated by propelling a conventional bicycle with one foot locked into a pedal, rocking the pedal up and down through a small arc about the forward position.

 The early models had fully independent pedal levers that could be pedaled singly or in parallel or only one if you wanted.
 This made the return stroke difficult because the leg and crank had to be pulled back to the top.
-What was worse is that in the event of a bump in the road, the rider could not stand up, because both pedals would go to the very bottom, fully extending the legs which prevented rising from the saddle.
+What was worse is that in the event of a bump in the road, the rider could not stand up, because both pedals would go to the very bottom, fully extending the legs, preventing rising from the saddle.

 A later version employed a straddle cable over a pulley through which one pedal raised the other, also enabling one to stand on both pedals at half height as on a conventional bicycle.